 The Linux configuration files are found, by default, in /opt/novell/groupwise/agents/share.
-If the mail system files are not setup according to default, search the system for the correct file name(s) requested in the interface setup wizard. (ie. For Linux, search for 'gwia.cfg'.
+If the mail system files are not setup according to default, search the system for the correct file name(s) requested in the interface setup wizard.
+(For example, on Linux, search for 'gwia.cfg'.
 Search in the likely GroupWise file structure to shorten the search time.)